Gil Buckman (Steve Martin

 ), was; distant and callous.
 Karen, meanwhile, tries to remain calm and supportive.

 Gil's older sister, Helen (Dianne Wiest

 ), is a divorced bank manager whose ex-husband wants nothing to do with her or their two children, Julie (Martha Plimpton

-) and Gary (Joaquin Phoenix
+) and Garry (Joaquin Phoenix

 ).
 Julie is rebellious and more interested in her boyfriend, Tod (Keanu Reeves

 ), than she is about her high school education.
 They make love in Julie's bedroom, documenting it with a camera, and cause Helen strife when she accidentally picks up their developed pictures.
-Gary, on the other hand, is quiet and silently resentful towards the women in the house.
-When his father denies him the opportunity to stay with him for the summer, Gary angrily breaks into his dental office and smashes everything in sight.
+Garry, on the other hand, is quiet and silently resentful towards the women in the house.
+When his father denies him the opportunity to stay with him for the summer, Garry angrily breaks into his dental office and smashes everything in sight.
 Helen understands his anger and tries to speak sense while dealing with her own issues stemming from a severe lack of romantic involvement.
-When Julie and Tod abruptly get married, Tod comes to live with the family and Helen's views of him as an unintelligent punk change when he gives consoling advice to Gary about his own budding sexuality.
+When Julie and Tod abruptly get married, Tod comes to live with the family and Helen's views of him as an unintelligent punk change when he gives consoling advice to Garry about his own budding sexuality.